jamesmcm/jamesmcm.github.io/content/blog/2025-06-27-no-ipv4/index.md

 ## The WireGuard tunnel

-The plan was simple: set up WireGuard on the VPS, and then use the IPv6 address as the endpoint in the client-side on my machine.
-Once the tunnel is established, IPv4 traffic should then work as normal (albeit with higher latency via the VPS) - effectively running our own
+The plan was simple: set up WireGuard on the VPS (installing wireguard-tools), and then use the IPv6 address as the endpoint in the client-side on my machine.
+Once the tunnel is established, IPv4 traffic should then work as normal (albeit with higher latency via the VPS) - sort of like running our own [Dual-Stack Lite](https://en.wikipedia.org/wiki/IPv6_transition_mechanism#Dual-Stack_Lite_\(DS-Lite\)) (DS Lite - but not the Nintendo console!).
-[Dual-Stack Lite](https://en.wikipedia.org/wiki/IPv6_transition_mechanism#Dual-Stack_Lite_\(DS-Lite\))
-(DS Lite - but not the Nintendo console!).